 Students desiring to live off campus must complete an application for off-campus housing and receive approval from the Office of Residence Life and Housing prior to securing off-campus housing.
+The application is on eRezLife.
+Students desiring to live off-campus with family must have the notarized Statement of Off-Campus Housing signed and returned to the Student Life Office before being considered to live off-campus.
+This notarized form is available at Larsen House.
 No off-campus housing applications will be approved for more than four students residing at the same address.
 Any student who is not in good standing with Student Life does not qualify to live off campus.
 However, a waiver may be considered on a case-to-case basis.
-Contact the Office of Student Life for an application.